infinum/eightshift-boilerplate/README.md

     bash bin/build.sh
     ```

-3. When rsyncing to server use `ci-exclude.txt` to exclude unnecesery folders and files on server.
+3. For deployment, we are using [rsync](https://rsync.samba.org/) and [semaphoreci](https://semaphoreci.com/) in our continuous deployment setup.
+Whatever deployment system you are using you should never copy unnecessary data to the server.
+We added file `ci-exclude.txt` to exclude unnecessary folders and files on deployment.

 ## Import & Export